Mavka: Folklore

-The spirits known by this term represented the souls of girls who had died unnatural tragic or premature deaths, particularly unchristened babies.
-Mavkas often appear in the form of beautiful young girls who entice and lure young men into the woods, where they "tickled" them to death.
+The spirits known by this term represented the souls of girls who had died unnatural, tragic or premature deaths, particularly unchristened babies.
+Mavkas often appear in the form of beautiful young girls who entice and lure young men into the woods, where they "tickle" them to death.
 Mavkas have no reflection in water, nor do they cast shadows.
 In some accounts, they were also said to help farmers by looking after cattle and driving out wild animals.

-Nyavka has "no back", meaning that their insides can be seen.
-It is one of the primary distinctions between the Mavka and the Nyavka.
+A subtype of the Mavkas are the Nyavkas, which behave the same except for having "no back", meaning that their spine and some other insides can be seen; the most defining feature between determining Mavkas and Nyavkas is whether or not the insides are visible from the back.